zukajakeli/juno-engineering-coding-task/README.md

 * Implement a loading state.
 Carousel image should show loading state until fully fetched (partial images should not be shown).
 You can use both fetchImage(index) & fetchImages().
 * Implement an empty state
 * Basic tests for your components.
-* Bonus: using material-UI components.
+* <b>Bonus:</b> using material-UI components.
-* Bonus: prefetch images (about to be shown) to lower loading state times.
+* <b>Bonus:</b> prefetch images (about to be shown) to lower loading state times.

-* Please implement the carousel yourself, using third party libraries for this purpose is not allowed.
+Please implement the carousel yourself, using third party libraries for this purpose is not allowed.

 ## Second Task:
 Implement the TODOs in /task2/ecommerce.js.